-Although the whisky region of Speyside is a part of the Moray council it’s safe to assume that the Speyside is better known to many visitors than Moray, hence the title.
+Although the whisky region of Speyside is part of the Moray council area, most folk will be more familiar with the name Speyside than Moray.
 Moray lies in the north-east of Scotland, with its coastline on the Moray Firth, and borders the council areas of Aberdeenshire and Highland (Inverness-shire).
 The southern area lies in the heart of the Cairngorm Mountains, the largest mountain range in the UK, home to unique wildlife, and offering ski facilities in the winter.
-A big contrast with the northern part of this county where you can find miles and miles of beautiful beaches.
-Dotted around this beautiful council are (ruins of) castles and dozens of whisky distilleries.
+It’s in big contrast with the northern part of this county where you can find miles and miles of beautiful beaches and Dolphins playing in the sea.
+Dotted around this beautiful council are many (ruins of) castles and even more whisky distilleries.

 Malt Whisky Trail